June 7, 2021

 Sidestepping walls while carrying dishes from one room to the other can be a real hassle.
 An open-concept kitchen removes the physical barriers that make going back-and-forth through narrow doorways an inconvenience.
 The extra kitchen storage space located right next to the dining area also gives you the option of streamlining your home by eliminating that space-eating hutch or dining buffet.

-An open-concept kitchen makes it much easier to connect with dinner guests so that you won’t miss out on enlightening conversations.
+An open kitchen makes it much easier to connect with dinner guests so that you won’t miss out on enlightening conversations.
 If you’re a parent, you can also keep a watchful eye on children while they’re playing, eating, or doing homework in the next room.
+Open floor plans are arguably the most popular layout for modern living.

 Your Open-Concept Kitchen Remodeling Experts in Seattle